ITlusions/ITLAuth/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable
+5. Update documentation
-5. Submit a pull request
+6. Submit a pull request

+### Development Guidelines
+- Follow existing code style
+- Add tests for new features
+- Update documentation
+- Test on multiple platforms when possible

 ## 📄 License